 Fast forward to learning ballroom dancing.

 However, there’s a lot of information being given out.
-Therefore, if you want to make the most of your lessons, you need to know the secret to success.
+For this reason, if you want to get the most out of your lessons, you need to know the secret to success.

-To make learning something new go more smoothly, use these 4 tips.
+To make learning ballroom dancing go more smoothly, use these 4 tips.

 Write out what you want to remember in your own words.
 The key here is for you to write it yourself because you’ll use the words that make sense to you.
 How frustrating would it be to get home, look at your notes, and scratch your head ’cause you haven’t a clue as to what they mean?

 If your studio permits it, use the camera on your phone to record the action or move that you want to work on between lessons.
 Of course, it’s not necessary to record the whole lesson, just a point or two.
 Enough to give you something to think about.

 Yes, practice by yourself.
 Indeed, the most successful students set aside a few minutes each day to reinforce what they’re learning.
 Review your notes and/or video before your next lesson.
 For help figuring out what to practice, I recommend “The Solo Practice Guide for Ballroom Dancing” by Katie Flashner, aka The Girl with the Tree Tattoo.

 4. Stay After School

 Another good idea is to stay after class for a few minutes and review things while they’re still fresh in your mind.
 Don’t forget, the key to getting comfortable with this is to have the movements committed to your mental and muscle memory.